And Biblically illiterate.

-Ironically, despite insisting men are leaders, Lori also believes expecting men to actually lead (aka bear good fruit) are way too high expectations and women should expect men to lack self-control in the areas of sexuality, to be angry at times, and to dismiss abusive behavior, which is exactly the opposite of what the Bible actually says.
+Ironically, despite insisting men are leaders, Lori believes expecting men to actually lead (aka bear good fruit) are way too high expectations and women should expect men to lack self-control in the areas of sexuality, to be angry at times, and to dismiss abusive behavior, which is like exactly the opposite of what the Bible actually says.

-Lori herself has zero peace about anything, she’s not kind (condoning marital rape and spousal abuse, constantly speaking ill of women who work, or women who do anything except worship their husbands), she beat her own children and encourages other women to do the same.
-She’s a hypocrite, having had a maid for her own children despite insisting women shouldn’t work and should stay at home (but I guess not her maid???) and raise their own kids.
+Lori herself has zero peace about anything; she’s not kind (condoning marital rape and spousal abuse, constantly speaking ill of women who work, or women who do anything except worship their husbands), she beat her own children and encourages other women to do the same.
+She’s a hypocrite having had a maid for her own children despite insisting women shouldn’t work and should stay at home (but I guess not her maid???) and raise their own kids.
 It’s giving rules for thee, not for me energy.

-Dangerously, Lori teaches a false gospel: that a woman’s only purpose in life is to marry and have children, and that that they will be incomplete without those things.
+Dangerously, Lori teaches a false gospel: that a woman’s only purpose in life is to marry and have children, and that they will be incomplete without those things.

 As during Biblical times, people were known by where they were from, who their kids were, or who their spouse was, 90% probably didn’t even have last names.
 Even GotQuestions answered this right.
 So this “patriarchy” she speaks of is not even Biblical.

-In Corinthians, when Paul instructed women to be silent he spoke contextually about a church having issues with people yelling in the middle of sermons and was giving them a rubric for how to have orderly worship, calling out women specifically to be silent in the church but also to be educated quietly by their husbands (1 Timothy 2:11–12, 1 Cor.
+In Corinthians, when Paul instructs women to be silent he spoke contextually about a church having issues with people yelling in the middle of sermons and was giving them a rubric for how to have orderly worship, calling out women specifically to be silent in the church but also to be educated quietly by their husbands (1 Timothy 2:11–12, 1 Cor.
 14:34), so that they could one day edify the church.
 It’s clear neither Paul, Jesus, or God has an issue with women teaching and preaching to men, or holding positions of leadership, but Paul did reasonably have an issue with uneducated women preaching wrongly as that would be particularly harmful for the early church.

-God himself placed women in positions of power over men (Deborah, Esther – who has an entire book in the Bible I presume men should just ignore?), Paul tells women who prophesy in church to wear a head covering, indicating women were not expected to be silent in church generally.
+God placed women in positions of power over men (Deborah, Esther – who has an entire book in the Bible I presume men should just ignore?), Paul tells women who prophesy in church to wear a head covering, indicating women were not expected to be silent in church generally.
 There are numerous references to female prophets like Deborah, Anna, and Miriam.